This page explains what is involved in a Sinogram and what to expect.

 When you receive your appointment letter

-If you are unable to keep this appointment, please inform the department at least two weeks beforehand.
-Sometimes we can offer the appointment to another child on the waiting list.
+If you are unable to keep this appointment, please inform the department as soon as possible.

 After the scan

 The tube will be removed once the test is complete, and a small dressing may be applied.
 After this you will be free to go home.